 The phrase “Walking Softly in the Wilderness”, has always been a guiding principal for the lifestyle, and approach to developing Paddlers Inn; although sometimes we do make some noise.

-The primary purpose of Paddlers’ Inn is to provide people with safe and comfortable access to experiences in a wilderness environment, so that the connection between nature and self is nourished, hopefully leading to individual fulfillment, and environmental stewardship.
+The primary purpose of Paddlers Inn is to provide people with safe and comfortable access to experiences in a wilderness environment, so that the connection between nature and self is nourished, hopefully leading to individual fulfillment, and environmental stewardship.

-We have been recycling forever, and are pleased that we can now drop materials off in the North Island, rather than hauling it all down-island as we have done for decades.
-Our main building is solar powered, and many of our tools are battery rechargeable, and so we only run a small generator when we absolutely need to.
+We have been recycling forever, and are pleased that we can now drop materials off in the North Island, rather than hauling it all down-island as we had done for decades.
+Our main building is substantially solar powered, and many of our tools are battery rechargeable, and so we only run a small generator when we absolutely need to.
 We cherish the quiet of nature, as well as the thundering storms…

 We do shop organic, sustainable, and as local as possible, even if it costs a bit more, to support our north island economy and community, and we try to avoid purchasing anything that is environmentally toxic.
 We use as little fuel as we possibly can, and all of the cleaning products we use are environmentally friendly & biodegradable.